 Using Chowhound's guide to nuking eggs, we made our way to the kitchen with a newly-purchased dozen.
 Then, we pulled out plates and caused a veritable traffic jam in the kitchen as we tried to both fry and poach eggs in the microwave.
 Twelve eggs later, we'd gone on a true adventure.
 My coworker had a little yolk caught in his beard, the kitchen looked like a Easter-themed crime scene, and—yeah—we'd both eaten too, too many eggs.

-Wondering how to cook eggs in the microwave?
-Here are some “best” practices, according to two people with extremely limited experience.
+How to cook eggs in the microwave, according to two people with extremely limited experience

 We started by grabbing a normal-sized plate and coating it with a thin layer of olive oil.
 I cracked the raw egg directly onto the plate and gently pierced the yolk with the tip of a knife as instructed (a most crucial step).
 We cooked the egg on high for 45 seconds, pacing nervously, before removing our experiment from the microwave to discover that the whites are still very much raw.

 After zapping it for another 15 seconds, we ended up with something that resembled a sunny-side up egg.
 Unfortunately, the yolk was, like, really overcooked.
 If it were a steak and this were a restaurant, you'd send it back.
 I hesitantly cut the portion in half, sprinkled on the salt and pepper, and gave it a try.
 And, fam, it wasn't bad!
 It was exactly the kind of egg you'd expect to be served on a transcontinental flight or by a small child learning how to use the stovetop for the first time.